 Encourage people living with brain injuries to realize that although they may be Minimized, Marginalized, Dismissed and Discounted, they have Great Worth and Value.

-Encourage individuals living with brain injuries that They Can Have a Profound Impact upon their ongoing brain injury recovery and rehabilitation process.
+Profound Impact upon their ongoing brain injury recovery and rehabilitation process.
 Encourage individuals living with brain injuries to NOT GIVE UP.
 More will be revealed with time.